 Even in Sweden, home to many makers of fine-quality machinery, the benefits of copying an established machine were recognised with three makers involved in making copies: the not-uncommon Storebro and Blomqvist and the much rarer Asbrinks from the city of Malmo.
-Only one Asbrinks has come to light - and that in Liverpool, England (could it have been smuggled off a Swedish ship…?).
+Only one Asbrinks has come to light - and that in Liverpool, England (could it have been smuggled off a Swedish ship?
+Such goings-on were not unknown in port towns...).
 If you have an Asbrinks, please do contact the writer

 Although probably not produced in great numbers copies were also made in Brazil by Sanches Blanes S.A. (with machine labels marked: Industria de Maquinas Ferramentas.
 Ribeiraopires SP Industria Brasileira) and by a company of which little is known "Usina Metalúrgica Joinville S.A." at Joinville city, Santa Catarina State.
 The latter machine exhibited far more significant changes to the original than any other clone with adjustable bronze headstock bearings and an entirely novel design of apron.
 If any reader can help with details of the Joinville company the writer would be pleased to hear from them.